Iurie Iovu

 Iurie Iovu (born 6 July 2002) is a Moldovan professional footballer who plays as a defender for Scottish Premiership club Dundee United and the Moldova national team.

 Club career

 He was raised in the system of Cagliari and began receiving call-ups to their senior squad in early 2022.
 He remained on the bench on all those occasions.

 On 31 August 2022, Iovu signed a two-year contract with Serie B club Venezia and was immediately loaned out to Istra 1961 in Croatia, with an obligation to buy.

+In 2025, he signed for Scottish side Dundee United, becoming the first Moldovan player to sign for the club.

 International career

 He made his debut for Moldova national football team on 15 November 2021 in a World Cup qualifier against Austria.